 Even before I hit the main event, it was fun to walk from road-to-road lined by paper lanterns.
 Businesses and residences alike take part in this luminaries-like tradition that brings good luck.
-Paper lanterns with dangling tissues brush passerby, boasting lots of white and primary colors.
+Paper lanterns with dangling tissues brush passersby, boasting lots of white and primary colors.
 You’re sure to see these in most parts of downtown Colombo during Vesak.

-Alongside the strings of colorful lanterns are installation of spinning, blinking lights on display.
+Alongside the strings of colorful lanterns are installations of spinning, blinking lights on display.
 They almost look like giant dioramas and are mostly made of sturdy paper or cardboard.
-Neighborhoods, clubs and families will compete against each other for the most beautiful display and will be awarded with prizes and ribbons for the best creativity.
+Neighborhoods, clubs, and families will compete against each other for the most beautiful display and will be awarded prizes and ribbons for the best creativity.
 Before making it to the ‘main stage’, there are streets lined with these boxed in displays you can walk past and inspect to find the most beautiful.
 I enjoyed the ones that were white with intricate cut-outs, like lace.

 Where to See Giant Pandals at Vesak

-The real draw to Vesak is the massive stage-like effigies of Buddah’s life.
+The real draw to Vesak is the massive stage-like effigies of Buddha’s life.
 They’re called pandals, or throanas.
 They almost look like illuminated cartoon timelines that spin and blink along with the pulsing music in Sri Lankan pumped though street speakers.
 It reminded me of Feria in Spain, where temporary lit displays offer a carnival-like feel to the celebrations.
-In Colombo there are several of these pandals, and most hotels are happy to point out their locations.
+In Colombo, there are several of these pandals, and most hotels are happy to point out their locations.
 Some are busier than others.
 The giant Buddha story installations are also surrounded by the paper lanterns, strings of fairy lights, big Buddha statues and food carts.

 Nearby these large stages are vendors – but, none of them are charging for their wares during this happy Vesak day and evening.
 Children and adults were clutching small ice-cream cones from one stall, while others received holy water and oil from a massive decorated truck.
 A big tradition in Buddhism is paying it forward, giving back and not being attached to the material, as so giving food and gifts away is totally free during this time of year.